todor-tsankov/day-tripper/README.md

 npm start
 ```

-* you might neede to go to 'Client\src\api\api.js' and change the host according to
+* you might need to go to 'Client\src\api\api.js' and change the host according to
   the server